FlorianLindinger/PyApp-Template/README.md

 ## Work in Progress

+- Fancy terminal replacement based on tkinter for maximal availability
 - Template and boilerplate code for a GUI using PyQt5.
 - Many small improvements and feature ideas.